 city lover 🌆

-Chelsea is originally from a small suburban town in Connecticut, and met fellow Tighten-ite Dave Hicking at UConn (Go Huskies!)
+Chelsea is originally from a small suburban town in Connecticut, and met former Tighten-ite Dave Hicking at UConn (Go Huskies!)

 In 2015 Chelsea left the East Coast and drove to California.
 She is now a resident of San Diego and assimilating to the prevalent surf culture and worship of fish tacos.